Citizen Kane: Rights and home media

 The composited camera negative of Citizen Kane is believed to be lost forever.
 The most commonly reported explanation is that it was destroyed in a New Jersey film laboratory fire in the 1970s.
 However, in 2021, Nicolas Falacci revealed that he had been told "the real story" by a colleague, when he was one of two employees in the film restoration lab which assembled the 1991 "restoration" from the best available elements.
-Falacci noted that throughout the process he had daily visits in 1990-91 from an unnamed "older RKO executive showing up every day – nervous and sweating".
+Falacci noted that throughout the process he had daily visits in 1990–91 from an unnamed "older RKO executive showing up every day – nervous and sweating".
 According to Falacci's colleague, this elderly man was keen to cover up a clerical error he had made decades earlier when in charge of the studio's inventory, which had resulted in the original camera negatives being sent to a silver reclamation plant, destroying the nitrate film to extract its valuable silver content.
 Falacci's account is impossible to verify, but it would have been fully in keeping with industry standard practice for many decades, which was to destroy prints and negatives of countless older films deemed non-commercially viable, to extract the silver.

 Subsequent prints were derived from a master positive (a fine-grain preservation element) made in the 1940s and originally intended for use in overseas distribution.
 Modern techniques were used to produce a pristine print for a 50th Anniversary theatrical reissue in 1991 which Paramount Pictures released for then-owner Turner Broadcasting System, which earned $1.6 million in North America and worldwide.

 In 1955, RKO sold the American television rights to its film library, including Citizen Kane, to C&C Television Corp.
 In 1960, television rights to the pre-1959 RKO's live-action library were acquired by United Artists.
 RKO kept the non-broadcast television rights to its library.

 In 1976, when home video was in its infancy, entrepreneur Snuff Garrett bought cassette rights to the RKO library for what United Press International termed "a pittance".
 In 1978 The Nostalgia Merchant released the film through Media Home Entertainment.
 By 1980 the 800-title library of The Nostalgia Merchant was earning $2.3 million a year.
-"Nobody wanted cassettes four years ago," Garrett told UPI.
-"It wasn't the first time people called me crazy.
-It was a hobby with me which became big business."
 RKO Home Video released the film on VHS and Betamax in 1985.